FAQ

 If you need more help finding an appropriate range for your books, visit this site and take a peek for your genre!
 But please remember that everything here is subjective–a truly amazing book can break just about any “rule.”

-If you’re querying your novel, remember that agents are looking for reasons to say “no.” Try not to give them one here. 😉 Indie books are definitely more flexible with these ranges.
+A note: if you’re hoping to traditionally publish your novel, remember that agents are looking for reasons to say “no.” Try not to give them one here. 😉 Indie books are definitely more flexible with these ranges.

 Everything.
 Anything.
 I love hopping genres, so I won’t be limiting myself to one.
 It depends on the story I’m trying to tell and the setting that’ll be best to tell it.
 You can almost always expect the following, however:

-- A compelling love story (usually lesbians, but not always)
+• A compelling love story (usually sapphic, but not always)

 Otherwise, it’s a gamble.
 I’m aware that my stories won’t appeal to everyone, so please read the content warnings carefully!
 If you’re worried about being triggered, I recommend my cozy fantasies.
 They’ll be a safe haven in a storm of chaos. 😛